smeeckaert/blog/post/001-optimizing-with-yellow-lab-tools.md

 # Optimizing a website with Yellow Lab Tools

+Posted on: 2015/11/10

 _In this post I will discuss how I've drastically improved performances on a website using Yellow Lab Tools_

+__TL;DR__ : Optimize your images, check what your JS is doing, clean your CSS

 ## What's YLT ?